jlleongarcia/jlleongarcia/content/blog/dev-flutter-flet.md

 Once you have created the flet.App object, you can start adding widgets to it.
 To do this, you use the flet.App.add() method.
 For example, to add a button to your app, you would use the following code:

-Yes, Flet can generate static pages.
+Yes, **Flet can generate static pages**.

 In fact, this is one of its main strengths.

 Flet uses a technology called Pyodide to compile your Python code into WebAssembly (WASM), which is a binary format that can be executed in any web browser.
-This means that you can deploy your Flet app to any static web hosting service, such as GitHub Pages or Cloudflare Pages.
+This means that you can deploy your Flet app to any **static web hosting service**, such as **Firebase, GH Pages or CF Pages**.

 To generate a static page from your Flet app, simply run the following command: